WHAT WE DO.

 OUR NEW HOME

-We are moving to 155 Lafayette Street in South Nashville!
+We have moved to 155 Lafayette Street in South Nashville!
 The building, site of a long-abandoned liquor store, is located in Nashville’s Cameron-Trimble neighborhood.
 The neighborhood has a proud 150-year history of struggle for racial and economic justice, but is also burdened by some of the most concentrated poverty in the city.
 The location will enable TJC to draw on the “power of proximity” to those we serve.
 As Bryan Stevenson, author of Just Mercy: A Story of Justice and Redemption, has said, “Proximity is a pathway through which we learn the kind of things we need to know to make healthier communities.”
 Working in proximity to people and communities at risk “is where we are informed, energized, and feel the empathy that drives us to change the world.”

 A New Resource for the Neighborhood